Dinesh20010/terraformassignment/terraform-azurerm-storage-account/README.md

 # About

-<font size=”2”> The purpose of this module is to provide users of the modle a way to fetch tags from the current Azure Subscription or an existing Resource group from (in Azure subscription).
-The output of this module will be two Terraform ``map(string)`` data objects - one for the tags from the subscription and the other for the tags from the resource group.
-These outputs from terraform can be used as inputs into other Terraform modules and resources - as a result there is no need to write your own utility to fetch tags, combine tags, override tags or hardcode tags anywhere in any files or CI/CD tools - you can use this module as a utility.
-This module will do everything based on the different ways this module can be invoked.
+<font size=”2”> The purpose of this Terraform module is to provide a consistent and standard approach to create an Azure Storage Account.
+Using this module will enforce the consumer to provide the mandatory properties of an Azure Storage account so that the Azure criteria is met.

-  This module doesn't use any external scripts, it uses Terraform data lookups for ``azurerm_subscription`` and ``azurerm_resource_group`` to get the tags, and uses Terraform functions to manipulate the tags into a final output that a developer can use as inputs into other modules, simply by using native Terraform module composition.</font>
+  The definition of the input variables, output attributes and the resource definition are located at the root of the repository.</font>